 Trying to Conceive

-2. Rainbow Light Prenatal One - Every doctor I talked to and everything I've read about pregnancy recommends starting prenatals at least 3 months before getting pregnant.
+2. Rainbow Light Prenatal One - Every doctor I talked to and everything I've read about pregnancy recommends starting prenatal vitamins at least 3 months before getting pregnant.
 I stumbled across Rainbow Light by chance when Walmart was clearancing them out.
 Turns out they are some of the best rated prenatal vitamins on the market except for the fact they contain folic acid instead of the superior folate.
-They offer food based nutrients and a lot higher values than most other prenatals.
+They offer food-based nutrients and much higher values than most other prenatals.
 Plus they have more iron than most which makes me wonder how low my blood count would have gotten if I was taking a different brand.
-I will note that if you are struggling with prenatal induced nausea a gummy variety might be better for you like SmartyPants.
+I will note that if you are struggling with prenatal induced nausea, a gummy variety might be better for you like SmartyPants.

 3. BBT Thermometer - If you are serious about trying to conceive then you definitely need to start charting your cycle and this means you need to take your Basal Temperature every day.
 I know there are a lot of thermometers out there including ones specially marketed for fertility awareness.
 A simple cheap thermometer is perfectly fine as long as you are using it every day at the same time so that you can pay attention to the fluctuations.
 I personally like one that is backlit and remembers your temperature so you can mark it down later.